-Vicks VapoRub doesn't relieve nasal congestion.
-But the strong menthol odor of VapoRub tricks your brain, so you feel like you're breathing through an unclogged nose.
-By contrast, decongestant tablets and nasal sprays sold over-the-counter appear to narrow blood vessels in the lining of your nose, leading to reduced swelling in your nasal passages.
+Vicks VapoRub — a topical ointment made of ingredients including camphor, eucalyptus oil and menthol that you rub on your throat and chest — doesn't relieve nasal congestion.
+But the strong menthol odor of VapoRub may trick your brain, so you feel like you're breathing through an unclogged nose.
+By contrast, decongestant tablets and nasal sprays sold over-the-counter may narrow blood vessels in your nose's lining, leading to reduced swelling in your nasal passages.

-VapoRub has drawbacks other than its ineffectiveness as a nasal decongestant.
-It's unsafe for any use in children under 2 years of age.
-In children under the age of 6, use it only on the neck and chest.
+VapoRub has drawbacks in addition to its ineffectiveness as a nasal decongestant.
+It's unsafe for any use in children under 2 years old.
+In adults and children age 2 and older, use it only on the neck and chest.

-Swallowing a few teaspoons of camphor — one of the main ingredients in VapoRub and other topical medications, such as Campho-Phenique and Bengay — can cause fatal poisoning in toddlers.
+Swallowing a few teaspoons of camphor — one of the main ingredients in VapoRub and other topical medications, such as Campho-Phenique and Bengay — can cause deadly poisoning in toddlers.
 Topical camphor absorbed through mucous membranes or broken skin also can be toxic.
-That's why you should never put VapoRub in or around the nostrils — particularly a small child's nostrils.
-Finally, if VapoRub gets in your eye, it can injure your cornea.
+That's why you should never put VapoRub in or around the nostrils — especially a small child's nostrils.
+And if VapoRub gets in your eye, it can injure your cornea.

 - Pappas DE.
 The common cold in children: Management and prevention. https://www.uptodate.com/contents/search.
 Accessed June 6, 2019.

 - Camphor.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed June 7, 2019.

 - Micromedex.
 Camphor.
 IBM Micromedex. https://www.micromedexsolutions.com.
 Accessed June 7, 2019.